thiagomvilela/IntroductionToProgramming/README.md

 ## Description

-Exercise resolution and project development for the 1st unit of the Introduction to Programming course at the Federal Institute of Pernambuco.

 - Present the first contact with programming logic;
 - Learn to use an integrated development environment;
 - Learn debugging techniques;